Costa Cruises liner adrift after fire on board

 The much smaller Costa Allegra, with 636 passengers and 413 crew on board, was sailing some 200 miles southwest of the Seychelles when the fire broke out and it sent a distress signal, the company said.

-They are protected by nine members of an "anti-pirate" unit of the Italian navy, a precaution regularly taken on ships in the Indian Ocean.

-"The ship is not in a high-risk area (of pirates) but we can't be 100 percent sure," said Moretti.
+Two Seychelles tugs were also on the way and would arrive tomorrow afternoon.

+Maccheroni said the ship had no engine power but was able to steer.

-Seas in the area were moderate with winds gusting at 25 knots, the Italian coastguard said in a statement.
+Seas in the area were moderate with winds gusting at 25 knots, the coastguard said in their statement.

-Moretti said the ship was stable and there was no risk of it running aground or hitting rock.

-A cargo vessel is due to arrive at around 2300 GMT, Moretti said, followed by two large French fishing vessels and then two tugs from the Seychelles on Tuesday afternoon.

-He said it had not yet been decided whether to try to transfer the passengers to these vessels or leave them on the ship until it is tugged to shore, either on the Seychelles or Alphonse Island, some 20 miles away.

-Shares of Carnival Cruises (CCL.L) (CCL.N), which owns Costa Cruises, fell slightly in London trading after news of Costa Allegra's difficulties and were down 2 percent at 1600 GMT.
+Shares of Carnival Cruises fell slightly in London trading after news of Costa Allegra's difficulties and were down 2 percent at 1600 GMT.

+A spokesman for Costa said the passengers included 130 each from Italy and France, 100 from Austria and 90 from Switzerland.

+"It's a fairly positive picture that we are nevertheless continuing to monitor, until the hopefully positive and swift outcome," Italian coastguard spokesman Cosimo Nicastro said.

 A Seychelles coastguard official confirmed that support vessels were "on their way" but said they would give no further information until authorised by Costa Cruises.

-Costa said in a statement that the passengers were "all in good health and, having been promptly informed of the situation, were assembled at the muster points as a precaution."
+The company said the passengers were "all in good health and, having been promptly informed of the situation, were assembled at the muster points as a precaution."

 Costa Cruises was accused by some passengers of long delays and a lack of organisation in the evacuation of the Costa Concordia.